Day 5 // 14.5 miles

 Pat caught up to me when I paused for a break, and later we saw our first views of San Jacinto Peak!
 And a bit after that, we passed the 50 mile mark!

 We had lunch together at a cute picnic spot and decided to cook our meals since there was water available.
 More Knorr pasta sides for me.
 Still not sick of them yet.

-After a little rest in the shade, I threw out my trash and talked a little with a German lady named Martine before getting a few more miles in.
+After a little rest in the shade, I threw out my trash and talked a little with a German lady named Martina before getting a few more miles in.